onefootprint/Swift-Onboarding-Components/backend/DEVELOPMENT.md

    - Navigate to Services => Security, Identity, & Compliance => IAM
    - Click "users" on the left hand sidebar
    - Generate a new user (yourname).
 No need to add tags or anything, just copy the permissions from an existing user
    - Run `$ aws configure` and enter your access key and secret access key to configure your aws profile.
-Pulumi had trouble reading credentials I configured using the aws CLI, so I would also recommend setting your AWS_ACCESS_KEY_ID annd AWS_SECRET_KEY environment variables
+Pulumi had trouble reading credentials I configured using the aws CLI, so I would also recommend setting your AWS_ACCESS_KEY_ID annd AWS_SECRET_ACCESS_KEY environment variables

 ## Local development

 First, get your .env file setup.
 This is stored encrypted in git.
-To decrypt it, make sure you have AWS creds above, and run:
+To decrypt it, make sure you have AWS creds above, and run the following from `backend/`:

 ```sh
 make set-dot-env
 ```

-Next, ensure your postgres is running at you set your `DATABASE_URL` env.
+Next, ensure your postgres is running
+- run `createdb footprint_db` (e.g. the last part of the `DATABASE_URL` from your `.env`.
+Ensure this works by running `psql -d footprint_db`.

 To run the server:
 ```sh